 Finding our Purpose

 What meaningful choices can you make this year?
 Finding a purpose has been proven to make more life more rewarding and enjoyable.
 A purpose is what motivates me to change.

 We find our purpose by submitting to what we already hope to be true.
 Self-doubt and despair are the only roadblocks to becoming who we really want to be.
 Nike’s motto says it all: Just Do It!
 Stop making excuses.
 Don’t allow yourself to become discouraged or distracted.
 Start today and be the person you want to be.

 I’m reminded of the poem “The Dash.”
 It is the line between your birth and — death representing all you did in your life.
-As you look for choices you can make this year to bring more meaning and purpose to your life think about “The Dash.”
+As you look to make more meaningful choices this year think about “The Dash.”